-505 the identified possible SIP mechanisms, ice hydrometeor collision and breakup (leading to increase in cloud ice and reduction in snow aggregates) appears to be one of the probable missing mechanism for SIP in the absence of supercooled water in the lower levels.
+Fridlind et al., 2007; Korolev et al., 2020; Korolev and Leisner, 2020; Trömel et al., 2021).
+Of the identified possible SIP mechanisms, ice hydrometeor collision and breakup (leading to increase in cloud ice and reduction in snow aggregates) appears to be one of the probable missing mechanisms for SIP in the absence of supercooled water in the lower levels.

-Finally, as discussed in the Appendix, an additional source of outstanding uncertainty not examined in these sensitivity tests is the chosen mixing formula and resultant dielectric constant.
-Varying the topology of the constituent phases, particularly

-- 510 for three-component (i.e., air-ice-water) particles within the melting layer, has been shown to have a dramatic impact on the simulated reflectivity (Fabry and Szyrmer, 1999; Battaglia et al., 2003) and $Z{DR}$ and $K{DP}$ (Carlin, 2018).
-These effects can act in concert with the aforementioned variability due to AR and $\sigma{canting}$ , and while some topologies are more physically plausible than others, it is not always clear which mixing formula best approximates the scattering properties of melting ice hydrometeors.
-Future work should further explore these sensitivities in an effort to constrain the degrees of freedom of the - 515 simulated polarimetric variables.
+Finally, as discussed in Appendix A, an additional source of outstanding uncertainty not examined in these sensitivity tests is the chosen EMA and resultant dielectric constant.
+Varying the topology of the constituent phases, particularly for three-component (i.e. air-ice-water) particles within the melting layer, has been shown to have a dramatic impact on the simulated reflectivity (Fabry and Szyrmer, 1999; Battaglia et al., 2003), $Z{\rm DR}$ and $K{\rm DP}$ (Carlin, 2018).
+These effects can act in concert with the aforementioned variability due to AR and $\sigma{\rm canting}$ , and while some topologies are more physically plausible than others, it is not always clear which mixing formula best approximates the scattering properties of melting ice hydrometeors.
+Future work should further explore these sensitivities in an effort to constrain the degrees of freedom of the simulated polarimetric variables.